afarhan/ubitx/README.md

 KD8CEC
 ----------------------------------------------------------------------------
 Prepared or finished tasks for the next version
-  - Most of them are implemented and included in version 0.27.
-  - User Interface on LCD -> Option by user (not need)
   - Include WSPR Beacone function - (implement other new repository) complete experiment need solve : Big code size (over 100%, then remove some functions for experment)